georgecatalin/my_docker_cookbook/README.md

 # MyDocker cookbook
-This repository contains a curated collection of ''Docker resources'' and troubleshooting notes for learning or refreshing your knowledge in Yocto Project.
+This repository contains a curated collection of **Docker resources** and troubleshooting notes for learning or refreshing your knowledge in Yocto Project.

 ### About me
 * George Calin